vmunde62/devops-task1/README.md

 # Prerequisites
 The Prerequisites need for installtion,
     1. Docker
-    2. Jenkins
+    2. Jenkins lts
     3. Minikube
     4. Helm
+    5. Trivy

-The Prerequisites needed can be installed through prerequisites.sh script file.
+The Prerequisites needed can be installed and set through prerequisites.sh script file.

 # Setup